bogdansoft/notes/java_lambdas_functional_interfaces.md

-## Lambdas and Functional Interfaces
+## Lambdas and Functional Interfaces and Streams

 #### Assigning Lambdas to var
 ```